haamutech/cmake-llvm/README.md

 ![CI](https://github.com/haamutech/cmake-llvm/workflows/CI/badge.svg)

 This repository contains a builder for Docker image which contains CMake and LLVM.
 You are free to set any CMake and LLVM version via build arguments; `CMAKE_VERSION` and `LLVM_VERSION` respectively.
-Default LLVM version is 9.
+Default CMake version is 3.17.1 and default LLVM version is 9.
 There is also a built-in OpenMP support that can be enabled in `CMakeLists.txt`:

 ```
 find_package(OpenMP)